gfoo/gfoo.github.io/index.markdown

 layout: home
 ---

-Experienced full stack software developer dedicated to R&D projects in sciences
+Experienced full stack software developer (mainly dedicated to R&D projects in sciences)

 See my [LinkedIn](https://www.linkedin.com/in/gilles-faucherand/) profile for more informations about my work experiences and my most recent trainings